Decomposition theorems for unital graph C*-algebras: Introduction

 \section{Introduction}

-A C*-algebra is {\it residually finite-dimensional} (RFD) if it has a separating family of finite-dimensional representations.
-The property of being RFD plays an important role in several long-standing problems in operator algebras.
-E.g. Kirchberg's conjecture or, equivalently, the Connes Embedding Problem, states that $C^*(F_2\times F_2)$ is RFD (see \cite{Taka}).
-The question of when group C*-algebras are RFD has useful implications in group theory.
-On the purely C*-theoretic side, the RFD property is important in the developments on the UCT conjecture \cite{Dadarlat1} and the problem of finding subalgebras of AF-algebras \cite{Dadarlat2}.
-Over the years, various characterizations of RFD C*-algebras have been obtained, and numerous classes of C*-algebras - too many to list - have been shown to be RFD.

-This paper investigates the RFD property for C*-algebras coming from finite graphs.
 The class of graph C*-algebras is prominent in C*-theory, and numerous works are dedicated to studying how C*-algebraic properties of a graph C*-algebra are related with properties of the graph.
-Here we completely characterize the RFD property of graph C*-algebras of finite graphs.
+In this work we characterize, for the class of all unital graph C*-algebras, two properties that are of central importance in C*-theory: residual finite-dimensionality (RFD property) and operator norm stability (also called matricial semiprojectivity).